antoinemouchet/Java/README.md

 # CPOO-java

-Repository containing code about the course of Object-Oriented Programmation
+Repository containing code about the course of Object-Oriented Programmation and some other Java Stuff

-## Demande au prof:
+## Questions
-Makefile pour java?
+Makefile for java?

-## Dans library
+## TODO
-Faire un dictionnaire avec tous les livres disponibles.
-Paire Clé(ISBN) ~ Book
+* Dictionnary for ISBN ~ Book

-Cela implique de créer le livre puis de l'ajouter au dictionnaire.
+=> create book then add it to dict?